Home / Practice / Los Angeles Dog Bite Lawyer / Dog Bite Defenses

 Exceptions to Dog Bite Strict Liability:

 • Provoking a dog: Whether intentional or unintentional, provoking a dog means the dog will lash out defensively.
 So, in this case, the dog owner may not be at fault.
 Imagine if the dog was being teased, tormented, or hit by the victim that suffered the dog bite.
-In some cases, the dog bites a victim that unintentionally provoked the dog, such as invading its space, food, or even stepping on the dog’s paws.
+In some cases, the dog bites a victim that unintentionally provoked the dog, such as invading its space, or food, or even stepping on the dog’s paws.
 Even then, the dog owner may not retain fault.
 But this remains a wobbler.
 In other words, it could go either way.
 But the dog felt may have felt it was in danger.
 So there is the inquiry for a judge and jury.

 How Can Dog Owners Avoid a Civil Suit?